Zhong-Lab-UCSD/BENG183_Final_Projects_FALL2019/Normalization/Group14_Final_Project.md

  It was also shown that a larger percentage of the genes identified as differentially expressed by SCBN were associated with evolution or illness, thereby indicating that the genes identified by SCBN had greater functional importance than those found by the median method.

 ####  Comparing SCnorm and TPM
 An experiment to test SCnorm was designed to sequence cells at very different depths.
 Prior to normalization, counts in the second group will appear four times higher on average given the increased sequencing depth.
 If normalization for depth is effective, fold-change estimates should be near one.
-After using the various normalization techniques on the data, SCnorm provides normalized data that results in fold-change estimates near one, whereas other methods show biased estimates, as seen in figure 6 below<sup>[7]</sup>.
+After using the various normalization techniques on the data, SCnorm provides normalized data that results in fold-change estimates near one, whereas other methods show biased estimates, as seen in figure 6 below. <sup>[7]</sup>

 <p align="center">
   <img src="https://github.com/nbangari/BENG183_Final_Projects_FALL2019/blob/master/Normalization/img/image2.png" width="300">
 </p>
 <p align="center">
     <em>Figure 6: For each gene, the fold-change of non-zero counts between two groups was computed for data following normalization via SCnorm, MR, TPM, scran, SCDE, and BASiCS.
-Box-plots of gene-specific fold-changes are shown in the panel for data normalized by each method. <sup>[7]</sup></em>
+Box-plots of gene-specific fold-changes are shown in the panel for data normalized by each method <sup>[7]</sup></em>
 </p>

 #### Comparing TMM against other methods
-In one study, researchers compared TMM to several other normalization strategies and noticed that for accessions with read lengths of 35 nucleotides, RPKM was able to get much higher correlation values, which means it had more accurate gene expression values, than TMM<sup>[9]</sup>.
-This they believed illustrated that the consideration of the transcript length in normalization is quite effective and can have a major impact on the gene expression analysis.
+In one study, researchers compared TMM to several other normalization strategies and noticed that for accessions with read lengths of 35 nucleotides, RPKM was able to get much higher correlation values, which means it had more accurate gene expression values, than TMM. <sup>[9]</sup> This they believed illustrated that the consideration of the transcript length in normalization is quite effective and can have a major impact on the gene expression analysis.

 ## 4. Summary<a name="4"></a>
 Normalization is an important step in RNA-seq analysis because it allows you to compare within and between samples.
 This step is done after you have the raw counts for each gene and sample, before starting the differential gene analysis.
 There are numerous methods of normalization because there are different factors that need to be optimized when performing RNA-seq analysis, and which normalization method is needed depends on the type of RNA-seq analysis being done.